 2006

-Facebook opens up to everyone and seems to go global almost over night.
+Facebook opens up to everyone and seems to go global almost overnight.

 Promoted to Consultant Analyst at PA Consulting